Exploring the Beauty of 10 Henri Matisse Paintings

 The contribution of Henri Matisse to the cultural heritage of the 20th century is hard to be overestimated.
 This prominent French artist created works in various manners, and some of them are fairly evaluated as some of the most iconic paintings.
 His style is characterized by radiant colors and bold shapes that have become synonymous with modern art.
 We are inviting you to look closer at some of his works that have been captivating audiences around the world.

-Luxe, Calme et Volupté, 1904
+Luxe, Calme et Volupté, 1904 by Henri Matisse

 Luxe, Calme et Volupté is a serene landscape that proves Matisse's mastery of color and form.
 A group of bathers is enjoying an idyllic countryside view and together with it constitutes a calm and harmonious composition, with a soft color palette that gives the work a dreamlike quality.
 Luxe, Calme et Volupté is an example of Matisse's early works after his study at the Académie Julian and at the Ecole Nationale des Beaux-Arts in Paris and was influenced by the classical approach in art.
 In fact, Matisse began his artistic career by following the manner of old masters, such as Giotto, Uccello, Donatello, Bruno.